Lecture notes on the formation and early evolution of planetary systems: Planet Formation

 \subsection{Growth beyond planetesimals}

-Once planetesimals have formed, further interaction between the solid and gaseous components of the disk is limited until bodies with sizes $> 10^3 \ {\rm km}$ form that are large enough to have a {\em gravitational} coupling to the gas\footnote{Strictly, all that is known for sure is that {\bf aerodynamic} effects are negligible for planetesimals.
-The gas disk might still couple to planetesimals gravitationally, if turbulence produces surface density fluctuations that can gravitationally scatter planetesimals.
-There have been a number of recent studies of this process \cite{nelson04,nelson05,laughlin04,johnson06,yang09}.}.
+Once planetesimals have formed the gas in the disk will continue to influence their dynamics through two diametrically opposed effects.
+Residual {\em aerodynamic} interactions will act to damp planetesimal eccentricity and inclination, while surface density fluctuations produced by turbulence will exert fluctuating gravitational forces that excite eccentricity \citep{laughlin04,nelson05,okuzumi13}.
+These effects are significant, but overall further dynamical interaction between the solid and gaseous components of the disk is limited until bodies with sizes $> 10^3 \ {\rm km}$ form that are large enough to have a {\em gravitational} coupling to the gas.
 We will discuss the impact of gravitational coupling (``migration") later in the context of the early evolution of planetary systems.
-If coupling with the gas disk can be neglected, further growth to form protoplanets or planetary embryos is a well-posed N-body problem in which gravity provides the dominant physics.

-Being well-posed is not the same as easy -- if the Earth formed from 5~km radius planetesimals then $N \sim 10^9$.
-Although N-body simulations with this many particles are certainly feasible \cite{springel05}, it is not possible to simulate such large particle numbers for the $\sim 10^8$ orbits required for an {\em ab initio} calculation of terrestrial planet formation (making matters more difficult, for long duration integrations special numerical techniques are needed to keep integration errors under control).
-The usual approach is therefore a combination of statistical and N-body methods.
+How do planetesimals grow to form planetary embryos, planets and giant planet cores?
+We will start by discussing the physics of the classical model for planet formation, in which the dominant dynamics is mutual gravitational interactions between the bodies and growth occurs from planetesimal-planetesimal and eventually planetesimal-protoplanet collisions.
+This is a well-posed problem that is usually studied using a combination of statistical and N-body methods.
+Later, we will describe a popular modern variant in which the dynamics remains largely gravitational, but where growth occurs due to the aerodynamically assisted accretion of small particles (``pebbles") that failed to form planetesimals.